-The skyward uplift of materials management, energy generation and heavy manufacturing industries will release much of the world’s acreage to regrow climax ecology.
-This liberation of the natural world will help restore it to an approximation of its pre-urban purity.
+The skyward uplift of materials management industries, those of energy generation and heavy manufacturing will release much of the world’s acreage for the regrowth of climax ecology.
+This deliverance of the natural world will help restore it to an approximation of its pre-urban purity.

 Learners may fulfill Gaia’s apparent intent by seeding space with life forms of terrestrial origin.

 As we speak, genetic treasure troves are being ransacked in the wild.
-Corporations lock away a few tissue remnants in giant seed-bank repositories.
-They seek patents for every biological element (even human cells and their genes), relying on the rulings of reactionary judges.
+Corporations lock away a few tissue remnants in giant seed-bank repositories and then seek patents for every biological element (even human cells and their genes) relying on the rulings of reactionary judges.